ACADEMIC ADVISEMENT FOR COURSE REGISTRATION

 Step 2: Get advised before or during Advising Week.
 Keep a copy of your approved Course Registration Advisement Form.
 This form will be used by staff to remove holds.

 Step 3: Use your Course Registration Advisement Form to register for classes in College Scheduler/TigerNet.
+Click here for steps and possible errors you might incur.
 If all sections for courses for which you have been approved are full, ask the instructor for an override or get advised again for replacement courses.

 Step 4: Confirm your registration by paying tuition and fees associated with each course.
 Nonpayment for courses cancels your registration and removes you from all courses.
 Pay by the deadline to avoid the purge.